Conyck History, Family Crest & Coats of Arms

 The distinguished surname Conyck originated in Cornwall, a region of southwest England that is celebrated in the Arthurian romances of the Middle Ages.
 Though surnames became common during medieval times, English people were formerly known only by a single name.
 Under the Feudal System of government, surnames evolved and they often reflected life on the manor and in the field.
 Nickname surnames were rare among the Cornish, they did occasionally adopt names that reflected the physical characteristics or other attributes of the original bearer of the name.
-The name Conyck is a nickname type of surname for a rich and successful person.
-Looking back further, we find the name Conyck was derived from the Cornish word connock, of the same meaning.
+The name Conyck is a nickname type of surname for a rich and successful person. having derived from the Cornish word connock, of the same meaning.

 Early Origins of the Conyck family

 The surname Conyck was first found in Cornwall where "the manor of Hagland, [in the parish of Liskeard] which is situated almost wholly within the precincts of the borough, and which is said to have belonged to a chantry chapel at Launceston, was for many generations the property of the Connocks.
 It is now vested in Mrs. Arminel Inch and her sister, as devisees of the late Mr. Connock of Treworgy."

 This web page shows only a small excerpt of our Conyck research.
 Another 70 words (5 lines of text) covering the years 1554, 1571, 1593, 1614, 1620, 1631, 1660 and 1675 are included under the topic Early Conyck History in all our PDF Extended History products and printed products wherever possible.

 Conyck Spelling Variations